CassidyPeter/Lorenz-Attractor/README.md

 # Lorenz-Attractor
-Simple visualisation of a Lorenz attractor in MATLAB
+Toy implementation of a Lorenz attractor in MATLAB

 Planned:
  - Add UI Sliders to adjust Sigma/Beta/Rho parameters